Hexagram 11泰Peace

 Failure modesTreating peace as permanent · ignoring the turn at line 6

-Two failure modes cluster around this hexagram and both follow from misreading the calendar.
+Two traps cluster around this hexagram, and both follow from misreading the calendar.
 The first is treating Peace as permanent.
-Decision-makers who arrive inside a Peace configuration — a year in which the team, the market, the board, and the founder's energy all happen to be aligned — routinely make commitments whose unstated assumption is that the alignment will hold.
-They extend the runway by hiring against future revenue that depends on the current cycle continuing.
-They make personnel decisions whose value is contingent on the current trust holding.
-They take public positions whose social cost would be unrecoverable if the configuration tilted.
-Each of these is a loan against an asset with a known expiry date, and line 6's image of the wall falling into the moat is the bill arriving.
+When you arrive inside a Peace configuration — a season in which the people, the conditions, the institution, and your own drive all happen to be aligned — the standing temptation is to make commitments whose unstated assumption is that the alignment will hold.
+You expand against a level of support that depends on the current cycle continuing.
+You make personnel decisions whose value is contingent on the present trust surviving.
+You take public positions whose social cost would be unrecoverable if the configuration tilted.
+Each is a loan against an asset with a known expiry date, and line 6's image of the wall falling into the moat is the bill arriving.

-The second failure mode is the inverse: the actor who reads the eventual turn correctly but treats Peace itself as untrustworthy and refuses to do the work the season permits.
+The second trap is the inverse: the person who reads the eventual turn correctly but treats Peace itself as untrustworthy and refuses to do the work the season permits.
 The hexagram explicitly forbids this posture. 吉,亨 — fortunate, penetrating — is not a hedge.
 The window is real.
 The exchange between heaven and earth is actually happening.
-The actor who hoards inside Peace rather than executing inside Peace exits the season with fewer durable assets than the actor who took the risk the line texts describe.
-Line 1's coordinated advance, line 2's centered course, line 4's listening descent, and line 5's strategic yielding all presuppose an actor willing to spend Peace on the work Peace makes available.
+Whoever hoards inside Peace rather than executing inside it exits the season with fewer durable assets than the person who took the risk the line texts describe.
+Line 1's coordinated advance, line 2's centered course, line 4's listening descent, and line 5's strategic yielding all presuppose someone willing to spend Peace on the work Peace makes available.
 The hexagram is a calendar, and the calendar specifies action inside the window as clearly as it specifies restraint at line 6.

-Application & adjacentQuestion shape · Hexagram 12 pair · Actor alignment
+Application & adjacentQuestion shape · Hexagram 12 pair · Your own alignment

 A note on the question shape this hexagram answers best.
-Peace rewards questions framed around a specific working arrangement — a partnership currently producing, a product cycle currently shipping, a team currently in flow, a market currently receptive — where the actor wants to know what to do inside the window.
+Peace rewards questions framed around a specific working arrangement — a partnership currently producing, a project currently in its productive stretch, a team currently in flow, a market currently receptive — where you want to know what to do inside the window.
 It is less useful for questions about whether to begin something brand new from scratch (re-read with Heaven, Hexagram 1) or whether to end something exhausted (re-read with Revolution, Hexagram 49).
 Peace presumes the working configuration already exists.
 The hexagram is the instruction layer for operating inside it.

-Peace is also connected backward to Hexagrams 1 and 2 — its energetic ancestors.
+Peace is also connected backward to Hexagrams 1 and 2 — its structural ancestors.
 Heaven supplies the rising force; Earth supplies the receiving structure.
 Reading Peace without those two ancestors tends to produce a mystified-cycle reading in which the alignment seems to come from nowhere.
 The hexagram itself is structurally explicit: Peace is the configuration produced when 1 sits beneath 2 rather than above it.
-The methodological consequence is that the actor inside Peace has unusually clear information about which energy is doing what — the rising lines are doing the work of Hexagram 1, the descending lines are doing the work of Hexagram 2 — and decisions made inside Peace are most accurate when the actor names which trigram their move belongs to.
+The consequence is that inside Peace you have unusually clear information about which force is doing what — the rising lines are doing the work of Hexagram 1, the descending lines the work of Hexagram 2 — and decisions made inside Peace are most accurate when you name which trigram your move belongs to.

-Peace is also unusually demanding about the actor's own alignment.
-The hexagram statement reads 吉,亨 — fortunate, penetrating — without conditioning the fortune on the actor's effort, but every one of the line texts conditions the line's outcome on a discipline the actor must hold.
+Peace is also unusually demanding about your own alignment.
+The hexagram statement reads 吉,亨 — fortunate, penetrating — without conditioning the fortune on your effort, but every one of the line texts conditions the line's outcome on a discipline you must hold.
 Bearing with the rough country at line 2.
 Working through difficulty at line 3.
 Descending without staging at line 4.
 Yielding rank deliberately at line 5.
 Refusing the army at line 6.
 Peace is a window the structure opens.
-The fortune is whether the actor uses the window for the work the lines specify, or wastes it on the work a different hexagram would require.
+The fortune is whether you use the window for the work the lines specify, or waste it on the work a different hexagram would require.

 SynthesisYiGram Editorial